bjartejensen/landing-page/README.md

 Media queries are benign, but they may compromise readability of your css over time.
 I often get lost in managing and maintaining media queries across classes and components as my layout expands.

-To alleviate this, an adequate use of CSS grid (especially with grid area) is a fast way to reduce the number of media queries need.
+To alleviate this, an adequate use of CSS grid (especially with grid area) is a fast way to reduce the number of media queries needed.
 I tend to apply `display: grid` a the top level of a component which is supposed to be modified across screen sizes.

 But there is more we can do.